 Umbraco allows web designers and developers to build an integrated site that can feed content to and from other digital platforms.
 It uses the Microsoft stack, Microsoft Windows servers, and benefits from the core security protection built into that system.

 Umbraco is a pure CMS so you can create content, edit it, access all the content from the front end and place content anywhere on a single page, offering you a granular level of design detail and huge flexibility when it comes to editing and adding pages.

 Why choose Umbraco over other CMS platforms?

-When comparing Umbraco to other CMSs, many restrict you in the way you can create pages.
+When comparing Umbraco to other CMS, many restrict you in the way you can create pages.
 There's a lot of functionality in them, however they force you to include a lot of HTML, which they need in order to render out content.
 Great if you know your span tags from your paragraph tags, not so good if you don’t

-Umbraco is different, it’s cleaner and doesn’t have that requirement.
+Umbraco is different.
+It’s cleaner and doesn’t have that requirement.
 Without that messy extra HTML, pages perform better in web searches as there's less material for the systems to wade through.
 Umbraco is a pure CMS so you create the content, you edit the content, at the front end you can access all the content - no fiddling with HTML to make pages work.